sweetsmint/Composition_Java/README.md

 script](https://github.com/nickjj/docker-rails-example/blob/main/bin/rename-project)
 is going to:

-- Remove any Docker resources for y
+- Remove any Docker resources for your current project
+- Perform a number of find / replace actions
+- Optionally initialize a new git repo for you

+*Afterwards you